synw/django-mqueue/README.md

 [![Build Status](https://travis-ci.org/synw/django-mqueue.svg?branch=master)](https://travis-ci.org/synw/django-mqueue)

-Simple queueing application for Django: can be used for moderation or monitoring.
+Simple events queueing application for Django: can be used for moderation or monitoring.

 ## Install